pallets/flask/docs/quickstart.rst

 Old Version of Flask
 ````````````````````

-Versions of Flask older than 0.11 use to have different ways to start the
+Versions of Flask older than 0.11 used to have different ways to start the
 application.
 In short, the :command:`flask` command did not exist, and
 neither did :command:`python -m flask`.
 In that case you have two options:
 either upgrade to newer Flask versions or have a look at the :ref:`server`